grafana/mimir/docs/blocks-storage/querier.md

   [query_label_names_with_matchers_enabled: <boolean> | default = false]

   # The time after which a metric should be queried from storage and not just
   # ingesters.
 0 means all queries are sent to store.
-When running the blocks
-  # storage, if this option is enabled, the time range of the query sent to the
+If this option is enabled,
+  # the time range of the query sent to the store-gateway will be manipulated to
-  # store will be manipulated to ensure the query end is not more recent than
-  # 'now - query-store-after'.
+  # ensure the query end is not more recent than 'now - query-store-after'.
   # CLI flag: -querier.query-store-after
   [query_store_after: <duration> | default = 0s]